 If spammy or low-quality websites are linking to your site, then the search engines will assume that your business site is spammy as well.
 Alternatively, if your website has incoming links from reputable sites, then Google will think that you are a high-quality site too.

 So, a crucial step in SEO is disavowing bad backlinks to create better ones.

 Two more things Google considers when ranking your website are:

 - How long people stay on your website (i.e. retention rate).

 - How many people visit your site each day (i.e. traffic rate).

 Content marketing improves both of these things by creating well-written content that keeps people reading (improving your retention rate).

-What Does SEO Stand For In Your Marketing?
+What Does SEO Mean In Your Marketing?

 SEO will look slightly different for each website.
 Some companies may need to create a roster of high-quality backlinks, while others are better off working on their site’s content.